yaojingzeo/DS-DKSVD/README.md

 ```

 ## Acknowledgment
 We acknowledge and appreciate the contributions of the open-source community, whose valuable work has greatly inspired and supported our research.
-In particular, some parts of our code are inspired by and adapted from the DCDicL_denoising (https://github.com/natezhenghy/DCDicL_denoising)
+In particular, some parts of our code are inspired by and adapted from the Deep K-SVD (https://github.com/meyerscetbon/Deep-K-SVD)

 ## Contact
-If you have any questions about our work or code, please email `2023223040094@stu.scu.edu.cn` .
+If you have any questions about our work or code, please email `jingelle@hotmail.com` .